-- The Faculty of Science, Technology, Engineering and Mathematics (STEM) has most PGRs (including most ARC students): about 50%. - Then the Faculty of Wellbeing, Education and Language Studies (WELS) (including Professional Doctorate students) with just over 20% of PGRs. - Faculty of Arts and Social Sciences (FASS) takes 18% of PGRs and then the Faculty of Business and Law (FBL) with 8%.
+- The Faculty of Science, Technology, Engineering and Mathematics (STEM) has most PGRs (including most ARC students): about 51%. - Then the Faculty of Wellbeing, Education and Language Studies (WELS) (including Professional Doctorate students) with about 21% of PGRs. - Faculty of Arts and Social Sciences (FASS) takes 19% of PGRs and then the Faculty of Business and Law (FBL) with 8%.